KartikSethi/CRMD_final/README.md

 # Location Based Monitoring System

-This is an Android application called "Location Based Monitoring System".
-Developed for Delhi Metro Rail Corporation.
+This is an Android application called "Location Based Monitoring System", developed for Delhi Metro Rail Corporation.

 Steps to use the app:
 * Clone the repo.